samjones00/docs/docs/_documentation/Virtual-file-system.md

 In order to access physical files in view engines from multiple sources, ServiceStack includes its own pluggable virtual file system API that lets it support multiple filesystem backends.

-The virtual file system (VFS) is what allows ServiceStack to support view engines in a standard ASP.NET websites (e.g. serving directories from the root directory) as well in self-hosting stand-alone HttpListener websites and Windows Services serving from the output `/bin` directory as well as embedded resources inside .dlls, [in memory filesystems](/html-css-and-javascript-minification#minify-static-js-css-and-html-files) populated at runtime, [remote datastores like AWS S3](https://github.com/ServiceStack/ServiceStack.Aws#s3virtualpathprovider) or any combination of either.
+The virtual file system (VFS) is what allows ServiceStack to support view engines in a standard ASP.NET websites (e.g. serving directories from the root directory) as well in self-hosting stand-alone HttpListener websites and Windows Services serving from the output `/bin` directory as well as embedded resources inside .dlls, [in memory filesystems](/html-css-and-javascript-minification#minify-static-js-css-and-html-files) populated at runtime, [remote datastores like AWS S3](https://github.com/ServiceStack/ServiceStack.Aws#s3virtualpathprovider), or in a [remote Azure Blob Storage](https://github.com/ServiceStack/ServiceStack.Azure) or any combination of either.

 ## Virtual File Systems Available